mwbowers/mwbowers.github.io/reference/datagate-client/adg-key-table-class-row-property.md

 System.Data.DataRow **.** The row object containing key data.
 ## Remarks

-<span> **AdgKeyTable** </span> objects are used in DCS to represent database keys.
+<span> **AdgKeyTable** </span> objects are used in DG to represent database keys.
 The **Row** property refers to a **DataRow** object containing the data for a key.
-DCS uses this data and the value of [ KeyPartCount](adg-key-table-class-key-part-count-property.html) property to transmit key information to the database provider for [FileAdapter](file-adapter-class.html) keyed access methods.
+DG uses this data and the value of [ KeyPartCount](adg-key-table-class-key-part-count-property.html) property to transmit key information to the database provider for [FileAdapter](file-adapter-class.html) keyed access methods.

 Each column value in the **DataRow** corresponds to a field or "key part" value.
 Upon construction of the **AdgKeyTable** all values are set to the null value.
 To set key part values, use the **Item** property of **DataRow** .

-Note that DCS never adds the **DataRow** referenced by the **Row** property to the System.Data.DataTable object referenced by the [ DataTable](adg-key-table-class-data-table-property.html) property.
+Note that DG never adds the **DataRow** referenced by the **Row** property to the System.Data.DataTable object referenced by the [ DataTable](adg-key-table-class-data-table-property.html) property.
 To determine the composition of the columns in the row, use the **DataTable** property.
 ## Examples

 <pre>